OpenCollarTeam/opencollarteam.github.io/docs/RLV.md

 ## Clear All
 Clears all collar RLV restrictions, including those enforced by the relay.
 Available to anyone with collar access but the wearer unless self owned.

+## Detach
+Gives a list of occupied attachment points with the names of the objects attached to each.
+Pressing the button with the corresponding name will detach the item (unless there is a lock on detach or Dress is restricted).

 ## Exceptions

 Here you can set Exceptions to RLV restrictions Owners and Trusted.
 Most Exceptions are checked by Default.
 Exceptions allow owners and trusted to communicate with you and teleport you when these are otherwise restricted.
 When the boxes are checked the Exceptions are enforced.